sajarantisi/To-do-app/README.md

 I can still get my list even if I close the browser window

 ### Project content:
-* The project contains one page using (HTML , CSS AND JA ) .
+* The project contains one page using (HTML , CSS AND JS ) .

 * The page contains a input and a button to add what is entered inside the input It contains a button for cleaning .